ARM vs Fixed Rate Mortgage: The Complete 30-Year Comparison

 ARM (Only for specific situations): Lower initial payment, but risky long-term.
 Only choose if you're selling/refinancing within 5-7 years and can afford payment increases.

-In 2025, with rates elevated and uncertainty high, most borrowers should stick with fixed rates.
-The peace of mind is worth the slightly higher payment.
+In January 2026, with rates at 6.45% and Fed policy uncertain, most borrowers should stick with fixed rates.
+The peace of mind and long-term savings ($113,200 over 30 years vs ARM) are worth the slightly higher initial payment.
+ARMs only make sense for short-term holders (5-7 years) who can afford payment increases.

 Get Your Personalized Recommendation